SCA: What the new European PSD2 law means for subscription businesses

 What SCA means for GoCardless

-As we mention above, SCA doesn’t apply to GoCardless’ Direct Debit payments service, but we continue to take security and fraud prevention seriously.
-GoCardless’ Risk and Product teams are committed to getting the balance between conversion and security right for our customers.
+As we mention above, SCA doesn’t apply to GoCardless’ Direct Debit payments service, and GoCardless is fully PSD2 compliant.
+We continue to take security and fraud prevention seriously, and GoCardless’ Risk and Product teams are committed to getting the balance between conversion and security right for our customers.

 “We believe that technology and data can make it possible to improve the trade-offs merchants face between risk and conversion,” says Duncan.
 “At GoCardless, we’re working on a payment experience that will enable our customers to benefit from these advances whilst being able to adjust their risk appetite, to suit their business needs.